Tyconda

 Tyconda was a sternwheel steamboat of the Puget Sound Mosquito Fleet, later transferred to the Stikine River.

 Career

 Tyconda was built in 1898 for the Lorentz Brothers, a steamboat family active in Puget Sound maritime affairs.
 Tyconda was the only sternwheeler the Lorentz Brothers ever owned.
-The vessel had a shallow draft, and was able to pull close in to beaches for embarking and disembarking passengers, and loading and unloading freight.
+The vessel had a shallow draft and could pull close to beaches for embarking and disembarking passengers and loading and unloading freight.
 In 1914, the vessel was sold to be transferred to the Stikine River in southeastern Alaska.
-After several runs up the Stikine, the vessel was assessed as being underpowered for that river and was transferred to the Anchorage, Alaska area to be operated on the Susitna River.
-On October 8, 1915 the vessel was destroyed by fire at Anchorage.
+After several runs up the Stikine, the vessel was assessed as being underpowered for that river.
+It was transferred to the Anchorage, Alaska, area to be operated on the Susitna River.
+On October 8, 1915, the vessel was destroyed by fire at Anchorage.